jsbmg/rgov/README.md

 ## Quick Start

 The easiest way to run rgov is with the `run` command.
-Use it to build a list of campgrounds , enter your dates, and check for them (and optionally check for them continuously):
+Use it to build a list of campgrounds , enter your dates, and start checking for available sites:

 `$ rgov run`